nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/tracks/first-package-with-studio.md

 4. Save your changes.
 The package will be installed when installing the Studio package and its registries are available in the Studio project.
    ![]({{file name='AppDef4.png' page='first-package-with-studio'}} ?w=450,border=true)

-## What to do Next
+## Going Further

-You should learn to [create your own Operation](https://doc.nuxeo.com/nxdoc/cloud/develop-with-nuxeo-platform/).
+Let's learn how to [create your own operation](https://doc.nuxeo.com/nxdoc/cloud/develop-with-nuxeo-platform/).